 3. Debt for all age groups will grow more expensive

-Those with adjustable-rate mortgages or home equity lines of credit also could find themselves in the same boat.
+Those with adjustable-rate mortgages or home equity lines of credit (HELOCs) also should expect to find themselves in the same boat.
 That’s because such types of debt, like credit cards, have variable rates rather than fixed rates.
+Indeed, the weekly average rate for a new 5/1-year adjustable-rate mortgage already has increased from 2.41% at the start of the year to 4.31% as of July 21.

 For tips on eliminating debt before rates rise higher, read “8 Surefire Ways to Get Rid of Debt ASAP.”